olvaffe/olv-notes/systems/distros/disk.md

   - must have at least 1 ESP
   - minimum size is 100MB
   - must be FAT32
-    - FAT32 requires a minimum size of 260MB on 4KB-sector disks
+    - FAT32 requires a minimum size of 260MB on 4KB-sector disks (and a
+      minimum size of 36MB on 512B-sector disks)
+      - because it requires a minimum of 65527 clusters plus some for metadata
+    - `mkfs.vfat -F 32 -S 4096` warns when the partition size is
+      `65695 * 4096` or less
+    - `mkfs.vfat -F 32 -S 4096 -a -f 1 -h 0 -R 2 -s 1` warns when the
+      partition size is `65590 * 4096` or less
+    - `mkfs.vfat -F 32` warns when the partition size is `66591 * 512` or less
 - MSR
   - 16MB
   - each GPT disk should have a MSR partition